 A well-fitted suit makes the man.
-If you’re going to take advantage of our Advanced Made-To-Measure service for your wedding or business suit, the best option is to book an appointment with us at our Bedford shop and we’ll measure you up.
-However, if you can’t get to ours, all you need to provide us with is the measurements below.
+If you’re going to take advantage of our Made-To-Measure service for your wedding or business suit, book an appointment with us at our Bedford shop and we’ll measure you up.

-Follow the steps below, and check out our video measuring guide for a visual aid.
+We also offer our suits in standard “off-the-peg” sizing, which you can try on in store.
+If you can’t make it to the store, provide us with measurements for the body as listed below.
 It helps to wear a well fitting shirt and trousers when taking your measurements.
 We’re on hand to help you get the best fit, so contact us if you need any help.

 And finally, if you’re hiring from us, all we need to know in order to reserve your garments is the measurements for your chest, belly, sleeve length, waist and inside leg.